Sentheng/DataFest-Attorney-Recommendation-Predicative-Model/README.md

 #3 Predicative Model

-Included at the notebook files (ipynb) as well as the python files (py)
+Included are the ipynb and py files